mariusploscar-dart/twkl-api-test/README.md

 ```
 \* values allowed for type field : 'student', 'teacher', 'parent', 'private_tutor'

+Open PHPMyAdmin at http://localhost:8081 to check created users in the users table (select the database configured in .env > DB_DATABASE).

 ## Test using the API from a blocked IP address

 In your .env file set TEST_BLOCKED_IP_ADDRESS to the IP address used to call the API.
 You should receive an error saying your IP address is blocked.